 OUR ASSISTANCE, SERVICE and advice

-The International accommodation Office at the Copenhagen campus readily provides guidance on how to search for accommodation in Copenhagen.
+The International accommodation Office at the Copenhagen campus readily provides guidance to international students on how to search for accommodation in Copenhagen.

 The housing situation in the capital is one of the most severe ones in Europe, and the task of securing affordable accommodation should not be underestimated.
 As Aalborg University Copenhagen unfortunately cannot offer any housing guarantee along with your place of study, we recommend starting your search as early as possible, preferably at least three months prior to your study start.

-The best way to prepare for your search for accommodation is by reading the short accommodation guide from the International House Copenhagen: "Fact Sheet Accommodation" (.Pdf)
+The best way to prepare for your search for accommodation is by reading the short accommodation guide from the International House Copenhagen.

 We also recommend reading our advice below and to visit two main websites providing crucial information for newcomers:

 We've listed here three typical priorites for students looking for accommodation.
-Please find our suggestions for each below and we advise you to take action as soon as possible
+Please find our suggestions for each below and we advise you to take action as soon as possible: